TrymTube/mx_jail/ReadMe.md

 ## Changelogs

+Version 1.2.0

+    - added possibility to disable prisoner teleport when jailing

 Version 1.1.0

     - added the possibility to see when a prisoner got jailed // Date and Time 24h and 12h clock